benertv/Europeanization_on_Twitter/README.md

 # Europeanization-on-Twitter
 Code and data from my dissertation project.
 Please note that not the complete data can be made avalaible for privacy reasons.

-This work cannot be used for commercial purposes.
-License: CC BY-NC 4.0
+License: Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0).